Analysis: Putin’s war imperils global security arrangements

 He denounced past U.S. military interventions in Syria, Iraq, Libya and the Balkans.
 He insisted that the ultimate U.S. end goal was to end Russia’s sovereignty.

 And he accused the Ukrainians of being a collection of neo-Nazis and far-right nationalists who, he claimed, are aspiring to get nuclear weapons.
-(In fact, Ukraine voluntarily eliminated the part of the Soviet nuclear arsenal that it controlled in the 1990s — the only country in the world that has done that.)
+(In fact, Ukraine voluntarily eliminated the part of the Soviet nuclear arsenal that it controlled in the 1990s, along with Belarus and Kazakhstan.)

 Instead of a war of aggression, he said the operation would be a defensive one to save the people of the region known as Donbas.
 “They left us no choice.”